 C4.2 Developing temporal-spatial regulatory networks

 The prediction of promoters, enhancers, and their target genes will lead to a draft of comprehensive regulatory networks.
 The network representation of the regulome will form the high level annotation in the mini-encyclopedia.
 The networks will be further refined by the transcriptome changes due to the TF knocked out/down.
 We will also use the transcriptome changes to understand how TFs contribute to gene expression, and thus improve our model predicting gene expression \cite{21926158}.
-More intriguingly, we have double deletions of TFs.
+More intriguingly, we have will have double deletions of TFs.
 Together with their single deletions, these data can reveal the interactions among TFs regulating gene expressions.
 For spatial networks, we further aim to develop a deconvolution method to resolve binding profiles at different tissues, similar to what has been done in expression data obtained from a mixture of cell lines.
-We will perform compare the refined networks in regard of their topological structures.
-We will further compare the better-studied human regulatory network to with the networks we obtained in this project.
+We will compare the refined networks in regard of their topological structures. ***What does this mean?*** We will further compare the better-studied human regulatory network with the networks we obtain in this project.
 Making use of the orthology relationships, we will identify the conserved components across these species and specific components that are unique to worm or fly.
 Information of TF-gene interactions in human could also be used to refine our networks.

 C4.2 Developing temporal-spatial regulatory networks

-To recapitulate the “Encyclopedia” produced by ENCODE, we plan to present our resource as a mini-encyclopedia.
-We organize our data and analysis into different levels of annotations.
+To mimic the “Encyclopedia” produced by ENCODE, we plan to present our resource as a mini-encyclopedia.
+We will organize our data and analysis into different levels of annotations.
 The ground level annotations include peaks derived directly from our TF ChIP-Seq data and existing modENCODE histone modification ChIP-Seq data.
 To have a histone modification data consistent with our TF data, we seek in this proposal to perform extra ChIP-Seq experiments for a key chromatin mark, H3K27ac, for all developmental stages in worm and fly.
 The integration of the mark with existing chromatin accessibility and other histone modification data, as well as the TF binding sites generated by this proposal, will better predict the functional role of a genomic region, forming the middle level of the encyclopedia such as promoters, enhancers and HOT regions.
 Finally, based on the linkage between regulatory elements and target genes, the regulome will be presented in a network fashion.
 The representation will form the high level annotation in the mini-encyclopedia.
-Overall, the mini-encyclopedia of model organisms will be compactable with the ENCODE Encyclopedia and facilitate the comparison between human and model organisms.
+Overall, the mini-encyclopedia of model organisms will be compactable with the ENCODE Encyclopedia and facilitate the comparison between human and model organisms. ***This paragraph has too much redundancy with the previous one, doesn’t it? ***